Rydberg ion flywheel for quantum work storage

 with $\tilde{H}_\ph = H_\ph + \hbar W(x)s_{nn}$, $\tilde{H}_\el = H_\el + \hbar n_1n_2 \langle W(x) \rangle$.
 Here, the operator $W(x)$ was defined in Eq.~\eqref{int_ham_exp} and the variable $s_{nn} = \left \langle n_1 n_2 \right \rangle$, which corresponds to the population of the double excited state $\ket{\uparrow\uparrow}$, encodes the driven-dissipative dynamics of the electronic sub-system, see Fig.~\ref{model}(b).
 Throughout this article, we use the short-hand notation $\langle\bullet\rangle = \mathrm{Tr}[\bullet\varrho_\ph\otimes\varrho_\el]$.

 In the mean-field picture, the average relative displacement follows the equation of motion

-which resembles a driven harmonic oscillator; for the complete set of mean-field equations, see Ref. \cite{supp}.
-This observation suggests that, in order to inject maximal power into the flywheel, the driving protocol for the working medium should be chosen such that $s_{nn}$ oscillates with the eigenfrequency $\omega_\ph^2= \orel(\orel+\kappa_2 s_{nn})$ of the oscillator \eqref{imp_eq}.
+This resembles the equation of motion for a driven harmonic oscillator.
+However, we note that here the variable $s_{nn}$ is time-dependent and even depends on the position $\langle x\rangle$ itself; for the complete set of mean-field equations, see Ref.~\cite{supp}.
+This observation suggests that, in order to inject maximal power into the flywheel, the driving protocol for the working medium should be chosen such that $s_{nn}$ oscillates with the eigenfrequency $\omega_\ph= \sqrt{\orel(\orel+\kappa_2 s_{nn})}$ of the oscillator \eqref{imp_eq}.
 To meet this condition, we focus on the regime, where $\kappa_2/\orel\ll 1$ and $\omega_\ph\approx \orel$ becomes nearly independent of the electronic state variable $s_{nn}$.
 This situation can be realized by tuning the MW-dressed potential and the trap strength $\omega$ so that the equilibrium distance between the ions $\xrel^0$ comes close to the distance $x^\ast_\mathrm{rel}$, where the curvature of the interaction potential vanishes \cite{gam_zhan_chi_2020, gam_li_sch_2020}.
 For the parameters used in Fig.~\ref{model}(d), we have $x^\ast_\mathrm{rel}\simeq 3.94\;\mu\mathrm{m}$ for $\omega \simeq 2\pi \times 145\;\mathrm{kHz}$, which is a realistic value in typical experiments with Rydberg ions \cite{hi_li_fa_2017, hi_po_fa_2017, zhang_po_wei_2020}.
-The baseline interaction strength, the gradient of the interaction potential, and the characteristic length of the vibrational sub-system then become $V_0/\hbar \simeq - 1.8\;\mathrm{MHz}$, $\kappa_1 \simeq 0.1\;\mathrm{MHz}$ and $\ell_0 \simeq 0.1\;\mu\mathrm{m}$.
+The baseline interaction strength, the gradient of the interaction potential, the Rydberg state decay rate, and the characteristic length of the vibrational sub-system then become $V_0/\hbar \simeq - 1.8\;\mathrm{MHz}$, $\kappa_1 = \gamma \simeq 0.1\;\mathrm{MHz}$ and $\ell_0 \simeq 0.1\;\mu\mathrm{m}$.
 In the following analysis, we use these values as a reference.

 {\tau_\mathrm{d}} {\mathrm{lc}}